Western Pacific Airlines: Color in the Sky

-A marketing promotion with Rupert Murdoch’s American Fox network was broadcast nationwide in September 1995.
-During the episode, “Who Shot Mr. Burns?” of The Simpsons, callers who phoned in with the correct answer won free air travel or other prizes.
+In 1995, a marketing promotion with Rupert Murdoch’s American Fox network led to one of the airline's Boing 737-300 being painted with characters from The Simpsons.
+According to Fox, this was because it would "give people a chuckle" and that "people at the airport will notice it."

 Expansion

 Western Pacific was involved with the creation of a new commuter airline, Mountain Air Express (MAX), which began operations in 1996 flying Dornier 328 turboprops.
 MAX provided passenger feed for Western Pacific at Colorado Springs and later at Denver.

 Earlier, Western Pacific had leased two (2) Boeing 727-200 jetliners from Express One International to initiate new service to Washington Dulles International Airport (IAD) during the airline's expansion in 1995.

 Decline

 In 1989 Denver announced that Denver International Airport would replace Stapleton International Airport.
 Since the airport was self-funded it would charge higher-than-normal landing fees to pay back the bonds.
 Denver International Airport was also twice as far from Denver as Stapleton International Airport.
 Shortly before the opening of the airport Continental Airlines shut down their Denver hub, leaving Denver as a hub for only one carrier, United Airlines, whereas Stapleton had once been a hub for airlines like the original Frontier Airlines (1950-1986) and Western Airlines.

 Effort was made by airlines to explore using a secondary airport as their hub, taking Stapleton's place in the Denver area without incurring the high landing fees of Denver International Airport.
 Centennial Airport in Denver, Jeffco Airport in Broomfield and Colorado Springs Airport were considered, although Colorado Springs was chosen as the hub for Western Pacific when the airline first began operating scheduled passenger flights.

 While Western Pacific's Colorado Springs hub had initially been successful and was beginning to divert traffic away from Denver, by 1997 the airline had not made a profit in two years of operation.
 Colorado Springs Airport is south of the Denver metropolitan area, limiting its appeal to front range travelers from much the Denver area.
 Western Pacific executives decided to move the hub from Colorado Springs to Denver International Airport in 1997.